nina-prog/richters-predictor-modeling-earthquake-damage/README.md

 ```
 📦phase-1
  ┣ 📂data                    <-- Data used as input during development with Jupyter notebooks.
+ ┃ ┗ 📂raw                   <-- Contains the raw data provided by the supervisors.
  ┣ 📂models                  <-- Saved models during Development.
  ┣ 📂notebooks               <-- Jupyter Notebooks used in development.
+ ┃ ┗ 📂weekXX                <-- Contains the weekly subtasks.
  ┣ 📂src                     <-- The customized project packages containing all utility functions and source codes.
  ┣ 📜.gitignore
  ┣ 📜README.md               <-- The top-level README for developers using this project.
  ┗ 📜requirements.txt        <-- The requirenments file for reproducing the environment, e.g. generated with
                                  'pip freeze > requirenments.txt'.
 ```